aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 ## Accessing JSON Data

-To access JSON data while building a report, you can pass a `JsonDataSource` instance to the engine as a data source.
+To access JSON data while building a report, you can pass a [JsonDataSource](https://reference.aspose.com/words/python-net/aspose.words.reporting/jsondatasource/) instance to the engine as a data source.

-Using of `JsonDataSource` enables you to work with typed values of JSON elements in template documents.
+Using of [JsonDataSource](https://reference.aspose.com/words/python-net/aspose.words.reporting/jsondatasource/) enables you to work with typed values of JSON elements in template documents.
 For more convenience, the set of simple JSON types is extended as follows:

-- Int64?
+- `int`
-- Double?
+- `float`
-- Boolean?
+- `bool`
-- DateTime?
+- `datetime`
-- String
+- `str`

 **Note –** Working with complex JSON types (objects and arrays) is also supported.

-While loading data to `JsonDataSource`, the engine performs JSON deserialization and generates corresponding internal objects.
-So, in template documents, a `JsonDataSource` instance should be treated according to what a root JSON element represents.
+While loading data to [JsonDataSource](https://reference.aspose.com/words/python-net/aspose.words.reporting/jsondatasource/), the engine performs JSON deserialization and generates corresponding internal objects.
+So, in template documents, a [JsonDataSource](https://reference.aspose.com/words/python-net/aspose.words.reporting/jsondatasource/) instance should be treated according to what a root JSON element represents.

-If a root JSON element is an object, a `JsonDataSource` instance should be treated as an object as well as shown in the following example.
+If a root JSON element is an object, a [JsonDataSource](https://reference.aspose.com/words/python-net/aspose.words.reporting/jsondatasource/) instance should be treated as an object as well as shown in the following example.

 JSON